robertlanier/podman-gitops-stack/CONTRIBUTING.md

 **Do not commit secrets.
 Ever.**

-Examples of things that mus never be committed:
+Examples of things that must never be committed:

 - CIFS/SMB credentials
 - vault passwords